 an object or an act becomes real only insofar as it imitates or repeats an archetype.
 Thus, reality is acquired solely through repetition or participation; everything which lacks an exemplary model is 'meaningless,' i.e., it lacks reality.

 For Eliade this means that "the man of a traditional culture sees himself as real only to the extent that he ceases to be himself."
 We, however, view this conclusion as not totally warranted, as unduly influenced by modern (perhaps existentialist) views.
 Rather, the archaic ontology represents the recognition and acceptance of the fact that man--in fact, all that exists--is dependent.
-The individual qua individual is not unreal, but the individual is dependent: he participates in a reality that is larger than himself, in which he plays a limited role in line with his limited existence.
+The individual qua individual is not unreal, but the individual is dependent: his reality, properly understood, involves participation in a reality that is larger than himself, in which he plays a limited role in line with his limited existence.
 To rebel against this obvious truth, as modern man does, is to descend into a type of madness which must ultimately be futile and self defeating.

 On the other hand, Eliade is correct when he maintains that the archaic ontology tends to devalue the individual.
 From one standpoint, this follows from the fact that in archaic ontology there is typically little understanding of an "afterlife": it is either not envisioned or is so tenuous a hope as to be incapable of structuring human life in this world.
 On the other hand, this bias against individuality is built into the very structure of archaic ontology.
 Since true reality for archaic man lies in what is exemplary; to demand of the individual that he justify his own existence would be an impossible and unfulfillable demand.
 Rather, the individual in archaic societies structures his life in view of the exemplary reality in which he participates--that is his meaning and role in being and life.
 It is limited and participatory, but it is real.